Woven Strata

 PROFILE

-Lighting designer / Born in Kanagawa Prefecture in 1972.
-Representative of Izumi Okayasu Lighting Design Office.
+Lighting Designer / Born in 1972, Kanagawa, Japan / President of Izumi Okayasu Lighting Design Office

 https://www.ismidesign.com/